 The MixPanel report on iOS adoption reveals that over 75% of users have already upgraded to the iOS 10 base version or any of its subversions (or beta versions).
 As said, this hasn’t happened as quickly as we’ve expected to see much faster adoption of iOS versions on users devices.

 This ‘slowness’ in adoption also creates fragmentation on iOS and causes applications to behave differently, even on the same device (with the same hardware) but running the different OS version.
-The only thing app developers can really do is to make sure that app is thoroughly tested on all possible variants, and this is where test automation has its strengths.
+The only thing app developers can really do is to make sure that the app is thoroughly tested on all possible variants, and this is where test automation has its strengths.

 Impact of iOS 10 on Xcode Development Environment